-Disruptive children are often skilled at passing the blame for bad behaviour
+Meanwhile, another survey has shown that disruptive children are often skilled at passing the blame for bad behaviour on to others.

 Researchers asked 81 inner-city secondary school children about their disruptive behaviour and the reasons for it.